r-mobile/smart_media/README.md

 ## Configuration

 To enable proxy support in your application, you can either use the default *OutlineProxy* settings or configure it with custom parameters.
+You can view the settings for the default connection strategy [here](https://github.com/r-mobile/smart_media/blob/main/smart_proxy/src/main/java/kg/ram/out_proxy/utils/OutlideDefaultConfig.kt).
+You can learn more about configuring Outline SDK [here](https://github.com/Jigsaw-Code/outline-sdk/tree/main/x/mobileproxy#configure-and-run-the-local-proxy-forwarder).

-The following example demonstrates how to initialize and start the proxy using Outline with its default configuration:
+The following example demonstrates how to initialize and start the proxy using OutlineProxy with its default configuration:

 ```kotlin
 fun getDefaultProxy(): AppProxy {